 The carrying amount of the financial assets is directly reduced by the impairment loss, with the exception of trade receivables.
 For trade receivables, the carrying amount is reduced by means of a separate write-down account.
 If a trade receivable is considered uncollectable, it is written off in respect of this write-down account.
-Subsequent collection of amounts that had been previously written off are credited in respect of this write-down account.
-Modifications in the carrying amount of the write-down account are recognized in the income statement.
+Subsequent collection of amounts that had been previously written off is credited in respect of this write-down account.
+Modifications in the carrying amount of the write-down account are recognized in the income

-(p) Financial Income and Expenses
+(p) Financial income and expenses